ktech3d/Repetier-Server/README.md

 # Repetier-Server

+## About development version

+I'm currently exchanging the gui and some libraries.
+Currently it only compiles with the xcode compiler on mac.
+The CMake files get adjusted after I'm through with all changes.
+You also need the poco library (http://pocoproject.org/) to compile the sources.

 ## Objective

 The aim of this server is it, to offer a link between 3d printer and host software.